JaiG214/Project03-JuicyBreakout/README.md

 Sounds for when you hit blocks, paddle, and lose a life

 ## References
-Used Kirby Dreamland and Sonic 2 music for the Main Menu and Game Over screen
+Used Kirby Dreamland and Sonic 2 music for the Main Menu and Levels.
+For the Game over screen I used AdhesiveWombat - Night Shade.

 ## Future Development